Things I Know to Be True: Inspirations

 The following is a list of mediums that Andrew Bovell has named as inspirations when writing, or rehearsing Things I Know to Be True:

 Critical reception

 Things I Know to Be True has widely received good reviews, with the average rating at around three and a half stars out of five.
 The US East Coast premiere of the play, directed by Judy Braha at Great Barrington Public Theater in July 2022, received regional acclaim garnering two Berkshire Theatre Critics Awards nominations for Outstanding Supporting Actress (Corinna May as Fran) and Outstanding Supporting Actor (Jo Michael Rezes as Mia).

 The Guardian described the Frantic Assembly production as "a pleasure to watch", and the Radio Times stated that "It is a rare thing for a suburban family drama to resonate quite as acutely and uncomfortably as Things I Know to Be True", describing it as an "understated gem".
 What's On Stage praised Bovell's writing ability as "good on the daily frictions of life".

+Television adaptation

+In October 2020, it was reported that a television series adaptation of the play is in development from Blossom Films, a production company owned by Nicole Kidman and Per Saari, for Amazon.
+Andrew Bovell would serve as an executive producer alongside Kidman and Per Saari for Blossom Films, Amanda Higgs and Alastair McKinnon for Matchbox Pictures, and Jan Chapman for Jan Chapman Films.